 A beer’s body is largely determined by the amount of protein it contains.
-Grains like wheat and oats have more protein than barley, so beers containing those grains – like an oatmeal stout or German wheat beer – are said to have a fuller body.
+Grains like wheat and oats have more protein than barley, so beers containing those grains – like a German wheat beer or New England IPA – are said to have a fuller body.

 (Fun fact: these proteins also help to support a beer’s head of foam, too.)

 But body can also come from any unfermented, or residual, sugars or starches in a beer.
 So stronger, sweeter styles, like doppelbock, will have a heavier, richer body even without any of those higher protein grains.